 Most international buyers who purchase property in Madeira without independent advice do not realise what they are missing until after the notarial deed is signed.
 By then, the price has already been paid, sometimes literally, sometimes in something harder to recover.

 In Portugal, every real estate agent operates under a mediation mandate signed with the seller.
-This is not a formality, it is a legal and commercial alignment.
-The agent's commission is paid by the seller, calculated as a percentage of the sale price.
-A higher sale price generates a higher commission for the agent showing you the property.
+Their commission is paid by the seller, calculated as a percentage of the sale price, a structural conflict of interest that our guide to independent advisors vs estate agents in Portugal examines in full.

-An independent property advisor occupies the opposite position.
+An independent acquisition advisor occupies the opposite position.
 Their mandate comes from the buyer, their fee is paid by the buyer, and their professional interest is aligned with paying less, not more.

 In Portugal, the standard process involves signing a contrato promessa de compra e venda (CPCV), a promissory contract, before the final notarial deed.
 This contract typically involves a deposit of 10–30% of the purchase price.
 If the buyer withdraws after signing, the deposit is forfeited.
 If the seller withdraws, they owe the buyer double the deposit.